h4cknlearn/hacking-cheatsheet/README.md

 sftp > put file
 ```

-that's all we need to transfer files from local machine to remote servers
+that's all we need to transfer files from local machine to remote servers as easy as possible

 ## Extracting tar files
 ```bash